delashu/health_retirement/scripts/R/modeling/ReadMe.md

-# Modeling folder contains code for aim1 and aim2.
-Please reach the corresponding folder to access the code.
+### Find modeling code for Aim 1 and Aim 2 in each corresponding folder.